ECU encourages students to get COVID-19 test before leaving campus

 But some students are choosing not to be tested.

-“I live here in Greenville and I’m like around the same people like almost everyday,” said Grace Bumpass, ECU freshman.
+“I live here in Greenville, and I’m like around the same people like almost every day,” said Grace Bumpass, an ECU freshman.
 “I don’t want to get one at the moment.”

-Pitt County’s health director, Dr. John Silvernail, says young people are becoming less cautious.
+Pitt County’s health director, Dr. John Silvernail, said young people are becoming less cautious.
 But people need to worry about more than just themselves.

-ECU’s spring semester starts on January 19.
-Dr. Wright says all students living on campus will be required to have a negative COVID test before returning.
+ECU’s spring semester starts on Jan.
+19. Wright said all students living on campus will be required to have a negative coronavirus test before returning.